Latinx Hispanic Dancers United /

 Latinx Hispanx Danza Unidos

-LHDU current projects include creating the national register and directory of Latinx and Hispanic dance artists and presenting venues, creating the annual LHDU Conference, developing touring opportunities (including a yearly conference and showcase tour), championing cross country collaborations between artists, building a national Latinx and Hispanic dance artist archive, and bringing visibility to local Latinx and Hispanic contributors in regional dance ecosystems.
+LHDU current projects include creating the national register and directory of Latinx and Hispanic dance artists and presenting venues, creating the annual LHDU Conference, developing touring opportunities (including a yearly conference and showcase tour), championing cross country collaborations between artists, building a national Latinx and Hispanic dance artist archive, and bringing visibility to local contributors in regional dance ecosystems.

-LHDU began as an initiative of choreographer David Herrera and David Herrera Performance Company in San Francisco, CA. The LHDU/SF Chapter boasts 35 members, while national membership includes artists from across the country including in Los Angeles, Seattle, Arizona, Washington D.C. tri-state, Chicago, NYC, Florida, Puerto Rico, and more (see LHDU Members page).
+LHDU began as an initiative of choreographer David Herrera and David Herrera Performance Company in San Francisco, CA. The LHDU/SF Chapter boasts 30 members, while national membership includes artists from across the country including in Los Angeles, Seattle, Arizona, Washington D.C. tri-state, Chicago, NYC, Florida, Puerto Rico, and more (see LHDU Members page).